avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/whatsapp-integration.md

----
-title: "Whatsapp integration"
+title: Whatsapp integration
-slug: "whatsapp-integration"
-excerpt: "Talk to your beneficiaries through Whatsapp"
+excerpt: Talk to your beneficiaries through Whatsapp
-hidden: false
-createdAt: "Tue Jan 24 2023 04:56:55 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Tue Mar 05 2024 06:59:24 GMT+0000 (Coordinated Universal Time)"
----
 ## Purpose

 Being able to communicate to your beneficiaries through Whatsapp is very powerful in many scenarios of field work.
 It can be used to provide reminders for important events or your field-worker's visit.
 You can provide nudges for those who need to be follow a routine.